 Keeping Them Happy

-I have all of my peps in simple ceramic white pots.
-They really are sharp in mid century modern pots, or artisan painted pots.
-Begrudgingly, they will tolerate planters sans drainage holes but that is not ideal.
+I have all of my peps in simple ceramic white pots or small plastic pots.
+Begrudgingly, they will tolerate planters sans drainage holes but that’s not ideal.
 Really, peperomias prefer a light amount of moisture; water sitting in the bottom of a planter leads to root rot and dropping leaves.
 And there goes that plant army…

 Actually, Peperomias are not technically succulents, despite the chubby leaves.
 A native of Brazil, they belong to the Piperaceae family.
 Bright locations with non-direct sunlight is best, like behind a sheer curtain.
 They hate hot, direct sun – this scorches leaves, leading to sad blotches then partially dried bits that looks rather unsightly.

 A snazzy tip: rotate plants every week so they don’t end up lopsided.
 Like all indoor plants they grow towards the light, so keeping them rotated on a regular basis keeps everyone happy.